tbrowder/RakudoBin/README.md

 DESCRIPTION
 ===========

-Downloads the latest Rakudo binary archive the host system's operating system, architecture, compiler, and type of archive.
+Downloads the latest Rakudo binary archive for the host system's operating system, architecture, compiler, and type of archive.
 Checks the archive for the proper sha256 hash value.

 Execute the installed binary, `rb-install-raku`, without arguments, to see those download defaults for your host system.
 They are also shown below.